digital-work-lab/theses/index.md

 Please upload the Word document in your thesis repository before the meeting.

 You and your thesis advisor schedule a meeting to determine the topic and **sign the topic confirmation**.
-If the appointment is online, you can print and sign the confirmation, and send it to our [postal address](https://www.uni-bamberg.de/digital-work/team/prof-dr-gerit-wagner/){: target="_blank"}.
+If the topic was determined online or remotely, you can print and sign the confirmation, and send it to our [postal address](https://www.uni-bamberg.de/digital-work/team/prof-dr-gerit-wagner/){: target="_blank"}.
 It is important that we receive **two paper versions with original signatures**:

 - 1 original with two signatures (student and supervisor) **for the student**.